reivaxy/celloAid/bow_3/README.md

 <img src="https://github.com/reivaxy/celloAid/blob/main/bow_3/20240911_081357.jpg" width="640px">

-To mitigate vertical spacing, I've worked on a new design for the thumb and finger rings.
+To mitigate vertical spacing, I've worked on a new design for the thumb and finger rings, reducing distance by about 5mm.

 ![20241016_180655](https://github.com/user-attachments/assets/4c41f4f9-615c-491d-aca3-d99a7f2790e0)